 Exercise is an important component in leading a healthy lifestyle, and people with spinal deformities can reap the benefits of engaging in regular, physical activity.
 When starting a new exercise plan, there are a few guidelines that individuals with spinal problems should follow.

-Before starting an exercise regimen, people with conditions such as kyphosis, scoliosis, spondylosis or other malformations of the spinal column should have a thorough physical examination, preferably by a spine surgeon or a doctor who specializes in orthopedics.
+Before starting an exercise regimen, people with conditions such as kyphosis, scoliosis, spondylosis or other malformations of the spinal column should have a thorough physical examination, preferably by an expert Los Angeles spine surgeon or a doctor who specializes in orthopedics.
 The physician, along with a trained physical therapist, can prescribe a tailor-made program for patients that can help them attain fitness while protecting the vertebral column.

 The human body is very adept at sending warning signals when physical activity is pushing its systems close to the danger zone.
 People who are experiencing discomfort during activity should stop and cool down.